ricaun-io/RevitShell/README.md

 RevitShell uses [SharpShell](https://github.com/dwmkerr/sharpshell) to enable the creation of Windows Shell Extensions in .NET for Revit files.

+## How to use

+Right-click on Revit files and click in the `RevitFileInfo` button to open the dialog with the Revit file information.
+If is a single file and the version of Revit is installed in the machine, the option to open the file appear.

 ## Features

 Show Revit File Version Information / Open Revit File in the respect Revit version.